InnoReact/react-iphone-layout/README.md

 - **Web View Support**: Optimize for iPhone on the web to provide a seamless web view.
 - **Dynamic iPhone View Resizing**: You can dynamically adjust the size of the iPhone view.
 - **Real-Time View Switching**: Check the iPhone view and laptop view in real-time through a control box, allowing for seamless testing and optimization of layouts across different devices.
+- **Rotation iPhone**: provide a screen rotation feature for the iPhone.
+(The internal content does not rotate)

 ## Getting Started